 If you receive the Disability Support Pension, the Australian Disability Enterprise will tell you if your supported employment wages will have any impact on your Disability Support Pension entitlements.
 The Australian Disability Enterprise will also support you with your communication with government agencies like Centrelink about your supported employment.

 If you are receiving TAC benefits for loss of earnings (LOE) or loss of earnings capacity (LOEC), your support coordinator will talk to you about any changes that your wages may have on your LOE or LOEC benefits.
-If you are severely injured, you can earn $166 per week before there is an impact on your LOEC benefits.
+If you are severely injured, you can earn $169 per week before there is an impact on your LOEC benefits.
+This amount is updated on 1 July each year.

 What is not covered?